-I finally finished my whitewashed stone fireplace!
+I finally finished my customized whitewashed stone fireplace!
 Without any further delay, here is how it looks now:

 But first, a little history.
 The photo below shows our living room and the fireplace shortly after we moved in.
-Original pendant lights, paint color, etc. As you can see, our stone was originally varying shades of orange, beige and brown.
+Original pendant lights, paint color, etc. As you can see, our fireplace stone was originally varying shades of orange, beige and brown.
 It did not fit the light and bright coastal look we were after!

 Last fall, I had some Annie Sloan Chalk Paint in French Linen on hand from my buffet and desk makeover and decided to graywash our stone fireplace.
 You can get even further details on the stone painting process in that post as well.
-The gray worked for awhile, but was still darker than I had originally hoped for.
+The subtle gray color worked for awhile, but was still darker than I had originally hoped for.
 Here’s the results of our graywashed fireplace stone.

-And here is how it looks now after a whitewashed over the gray paint!
+And here is how it looks now after a bold whitewashed over the gray paint!
 There were several other steps to get it from the photo above to the photo below that may not be readily apparent.
 Bottom line: I think this is the perfect fix until I decide if we need to do a full overhaul on the stone down the road.
 Continue reading below for more details.